technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

     Combining business data with device telemetry and operational data can significantly increase production efficiency and flexibility, providing an integrated view of operations and improving control over physical production processes.
 Azure AI and ML solutions help build autonomous workflows that reduce human intervention while improving quality and performance.

-1. We've spent a lot of money and time building out the systems we have, why should we start over in Azure rather than upgrade our existing hardware?
+2. We've spent a lot of money and time building out the systems we have, why should we start over in Azure rather than upgrade our existing hardware?

     While it is possible to leverage Azure services in hybrid scenarios with your on-premises SAP landscape, by migrating it to Azure you will be able to fully realize the benefits that the cloud environment has to offer.
 These benefits go beyond increased agility, resiliency, and scalability, resulting also in meaningful cost savings.
 A Forrester study published in 2019 found that organizations which migrate SAP to Azure can expect more than a 100% return on investment within 3 years.
 According to the same study, by the second year, organizations will typically be able to reduce staff required to manage SAP infrastructure by 50% and accelerate SAP releases by 100% due to the ability to rapidly provision test environments.
-Effectively,organizations can accelerate development cycles, run test marketing campaigns and validate new product opportunities much faster, greatly reducing time to market.
+Effectively, organizations can accelerate development cycles, run test marketing campaigns and validate new product opportunities much faster, greatly reducing time to market.
 Similarly, financial and human resources previously dedicated to IT overhead can be allocated to pursuing product and business innovation and new market growth initiatives.

     Azure is SAP certified to run your mission-critical SAP applications.
 It offers is the industry's most performant and scalable SAP cloud infrastructure, including 25+ configurations that span virtual machines and purpose-built bare metal instances with memory ranging from 192GB to 24TB, in more regions than any other public cloud provider.
 You also benefit from Azure security services and the industry's largest compliance portfolio for workloads in the cloud and on-premises.

     In addition, Azure facilitate innovation, with a wide range of services that support different data ingestion, integration, transformation, processing and visualization services.
-Your new solution will not only leverage the data that is currently in place, but, you will be able to further enrich it by taking advantage of such functionality as cloud-native machine learning and artificial intelligence, including virtual and augmented reality, image recognition, and natural language processing.
+Your new solution will not only leverage the data that is currently in place, but you will be able to further enrich it by taking advantage of such functionality as cloud-native machine learning and artificial intelligence, including virtual and augmented reality, image recognition, and natural language processing.

-1. How will this solution help us to create a better process for getting our products from the manufacturing to the warehouses and then to the stores any quicker?
+3. How will this solution help us to create a better process for getting our products from the manufacturing to the warehouses and then to the stores any quicker?
 Our staff is already working overtime and trucks won't be able to physically drive any faster while maintaining safety standards.

     The solution will help Contoso with optimizing this process.
 The objective is to improve efficiency rather than increasing speed or the amount of effort.
 This means having trucks that are fully loaded with the correct products and warehouses that are staffed with the staff best equipped to handle the task at hand.
 To accomplish this, you will take advantage of predictive analytics that take into account historical data and combine it with Azure AI and ML services to derive the most likely future outcome.
 You will also benefit from the availability of external data, such as road closures or inclement weather to identify potential problems before they might impact production schedules or customer deliveries.

-1. How can we ensure that privacy of our customers is sufficiently protected if we pursue targeted advertising by leveraging Azure services?
+4. How can we ensure that privacy of our customers is sufficiently protected if we pursue targeted advertising by leveraging Azure services?

     Microsoft fully understands that its customers need to comply with their national, regional, and industry-specific requirements and offers full transparency regarding provisions it offers in this area.
 These provisions include strict standards regarding the privacy and protection of customer data.
 For more information regarding this topic, refer to [Azure Cognitive Services](https://azure.microsoft.com/en-us/support/legal/cognitive-services-compliance-and-privacy/).